 And how much of his paycheques as of late are coming from Crypto.com?

 I doubt we will know – but Matt is making money from being an influencer figure on Crypto.com as a brand play.
 How much of his fortune is invested in this technology?

 Image: Video On YouTube

-He does not know enough about trading, finance to making the claims about the fortune favouring the brave implying its crypto is a safe bet to fortunes.
+He does not know enough about trading, and finance to make the claims about the fortune favouring the brave implying its crypto is a safe bet to fortunes.